 Diamonds come in a variety of shapes.
 You may decide to go with the timeless round cut which is an excellent choice.
-After all, who can say no to a stunning diamond like this.
+After all, who can say no to a stunning diamond like this one from Blue Nile.
 Other popular shapes include the princess, cushion and emerald cuts.
 Or you may follow your own sense of style.
 My personal favorite is the oval cut.
-In my mind, there is nothing more beautiful than a perfectly cut oval like this one.
+In my mind, there is nothing more beautiful than a perfectly cut oval like this one from Blue Nile.

 There are also several fancy diamond shapes, such as pear, heart and trillion-shaped diamonds.
 Each shape has its own advantages and disadvantages, from its appearance and brilliance to the price you’ll pay per carat.

-Also, check out our artcile about what shapes have the most brilliance.
+Also, check out our article about what shapes have the most brilliance.

 Knowing the basic information about diamond shapes will help you select the perfect diamond for yourself, a loved one or your fiancé-to-be.
 Each shape offers a distinct set of recognizable differences that determine cost, quality and overall appeal.

 Below, we’ve listed the 12 most popular diamond shapes.
 We’ve also provided an overview of what to look for in each shape, as well as each diamond shape’s key strong points and weaknesses.